Do you have symptoms of Cadmium toxicity?

 Heart arteries can become less pliable and flexible as well as a lack of digestive enzymes.
 This can lead to hypertension, poor circulation, arteriosclerosis (hardening of the arteries), atherosclerosis (fatty cholesterol plaque on the artery walls), and heart disease as well.

 Cadmium can rob your body of calcium and phosphorus which are needed to prevent neuromuscular disease, and bone disease such as arthritis.
 Men can experience prostate problems, impotence, and testicular cancers due to deficiency of zinc misplaced by this toxic metal.
 Due to its accumulations, it can affect kidney function leading to high blood pressure or kidney disease.
-For more symptoms please go to https://youtu.be/_8H7qcQG5po
+Learn more about cadmium symptoms.

 It isn’t until one is at a serious level of toxicity that they can be showing symptoms of cadmium toxicity so testing with hair analysis is a reliable way to monitor if your detoxification pathways are at an optimal range.
 You don’t need to guess, just test!